Travel ICU Nurse Jobs

 See new spaces.
 See new faces.
 Grow and learn in your nursing career as you grow and learn in various cities all over the country.

-Being a travel nurse is a great way to grow your experience and learn on the job.
+Being an ICU travel nurse is a great way to grow your experience and learn on the job.
 What if your dream travel assignment is asking for certifications you don’t have?
 Don’t sweat.
 You’ll get training in nursing and financial assistance for the cost of licensing and certifications!

 Keeping up with the world of licensing and certification can be intimidating.
-Degrees and certifications depend on your modality and specialty but getting compliant for your home state and others you want to travel to are easier as a medical professional.
+Degrees and certifications depend on your modality and specialty but getting compliant for your home state and others through the nurse licensure compact makes it easier to travel as a medical professional.
 Compliance experts work with your recruiter and the facility to ensure that you have all the relevant credentials required for any and all travel jobs.

-Compliance Requirements
+Compliance requirements

 Some of your compliance requirements are the same across the board, but there are others that will depend on your specialty in nursing.